xen-troops/moulin/docs/user-reference.rst

   by this component as a result of invoking :code:`$ m`.
 Every component should generate at least one image file.

+Optional parameters:

 * :code:`env` - list of additional environment variables that should be exported before calling :code:`lunch`.
-Can be empty.